Gluten-Free Red Velvet White Chocolate Chip Cookies

 -

-Add the dry ingredients to the wet and mix on low just until the flour disappears and the dough looks uniform with no dry pockets.
+Add the dry ingredients to the wet ingredients and mix on low speed until just combined with no dry streaks.

 -